php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ~~~

 When using the `insteadof` and `as` operators they must be used as follows taking
-note of indentation, spacing and new lines.
+note of indentation, spacing, and new lines.

 ~~~php
 <?php